The original SolarWall® Single-Stage system is a favorite of facility managers and design professionals alike.

-The SolarWall technology is a solar air heating system that uses the power of the sun to heat your building’s ventilation air, minimizing energy consumption, heating costs and greenhouse gas emissions throughout the heating season.
+The SolarWall technology is a solar air heating system that uses the power of the sun to heat your building’s ventilation air.
+It minimizes energy consumption, heating costs and greenhouse gas emissions throughout the heating season.
 It directly addresses one of the largest sources of building energy consumption: Indoor space and ventilation heating.
 SolarWall heating also allows buildings to increase their ventilation air without increasing their energy costs or carbon emissions.

-Available in a veriety of panel profiles and colors, the system brings a measure of architectural versatility that sets it apart from other renewable energy technologies.
+Available in a variety of panel profiles and colors, the system brings a measure of architectural versatility that sets it apart from other renewable energy technologies.

 How it Works